Community Service, Literacy & Tutoring/Mentoring Leave

 - All types of CSL is not paid out upon separation

-- New employees are credited with leave upon hire, prorated at 2 hours per month for the remainder of the calendar year
+- New employees are credited with leave upon hire, prorated at a per hours per month rate for the remainder of the calendar year

 - Submit a request for community service leave to their Supervisor.
 If the CSL is for Literacy CSL or Tutoring/Mentoring CSL then program documentation should be provided to the supervisor as well.

 - Enter and track all leave in the Web Leave System under the correct CSL field.

 Supervisors review the requests for community service leave and approve or disapprove the request.

 - Office of State Human Resources, Community Service Leave

 Athletics - Participation in recreational or athletic activities including coaching is excluded.